kaiserbergin/NBomber.Website/src/docs/docs/plugins-http.md

 ## Advanced logging (tracing)

 There may be situations when you need to trace your requests and responses.
-The NBomber.Http has built-in this functionality for tracing every request/response.
-In order to start tracing you need to switch minimum logging level to verbose.
+The NBomber.Http has built-in functionality for tracing every request/response.
+In order to start tracing you need to set minimum logging level to verbose.

 :::important
 Make sure that you always return a new instance (not from a variable) of LoggerConfiguration.
 This limitation is mandatory since Serilog logger does not allow to create multiple instances from the same instance of LoggerConfiguration.